Ufungi/Tree-based-taxonomic-assignment/README.md

 # 3. Configuration

 Edit `config.yaml` to set:
-- marker genes
+- organism: Target organism or group name
+- db_prefix: Prefix for input database FASTA
-- number of threads
+- threads: Number of threads to use
-- input/output paths
+- chunk_size: Number of sequences per chunk
+- outgroup: Comma-separated list of outgroup sequence IDs
+- wdr: Working directory path
+- witch, udance, fastroot: Paths to external tools

 This file controls all behavior of the pipeline.